Mike Cofer (linebacker): Professional career

 Cofer was drafted in the 3rd round (67th overall) by the Detroit Lions in the 1983 NFL draft.
 He played 10 seasons in the NFL, all with the Lions, starting in 104 games.
 He registered 511 tackles and 63 sacks during his career.

 Cofer played in all 16 games during his rookie season, earning 4.5 sacks.
 During his second season, he moved into the starting lineup, picking up 7 sacks.
 Initially a defensive end, he switched to linebacker in 1985 when the Lions' new head coach, Darryl Rogers, installed a 3–4 defense.
 He registered 7.5 sacks in 1986, and would lead the team in sacks each season from 1987 through 1990.
 He garnered 12 sacks in 1988 to earn an invitation to the Pro Bowl.

 Cofer struggled with injuries during the early 1990s, missing most of the 1991 season and part of the 1992 season.
 After spending the entire 1993 season on injured reserve, he was waived by the Lions.

 Later life and family

 Cofer lived near Atlanta with his wife, Reba.
 They have two sons together, Michael Isaiah and Philip.
 His younger brother, Joe, also played for Tennessee.
-Phil Cofer is a member of the Florida State Seminoles men's basketball team.
+Phil Cofer was a member of the Florida State Seminoles men's basketball team.

 In September 2013, Cofer was honored as a Vol Legend of the Game during Tennessee's game against South Alabama.

-Diagnosed with amyloidosis in 2007, Cofer died in Fayetteville, Georgia on March 21, 2019 at the age of 58.
+Diagnosed with amyloidosis in 2007, Cofer died in Fayetteville, Georgia, on March 21, 2019, at the age of 58.